nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/readme.md

 We welcome pull requests adding to these timelines or suggesting new timelines!

-## Advancing Open Science, Agency updates since the 2013 OSTP Memorandum
+## Advancing Open Science, US Agency updates since the 2013 OSTP Memorandum

 A [list](./Open_Timeline.md), a timeline since the 2013 OSTP Memorandum